BEWARE OF PRESUMPTUOUSNESS

 David’s exuberance and excitement to bring the ark of God into the city of David was brought to an abrupt sad end when God struck Uzzah dead for putting his hands on the ark to prevent it from falling when the oxen carrying the ark stumbled.

-After the death of Uzzah, David discovered that the move to bring the ark of God to his city was not carried out in a proper order and manner according to God’s specific instructions given to Moses.
+After the death of Uzzah, David discovered that the move to bring the ark of God to his city was not carried out in proper order and manner according to God’s specific instructions given to Moses.

 Therefore, David admitted and confessed his sin of presumption before the priests and the Levites.